 Degrees and Certifications:

 Octavia Gray earned a Bachelor of Arts in Government from the University of Texas at Austin, and a Masters in Educational Leadership and Policy Studies from the University of Texas at Arlington.
 Prior to entering administration Ms. Gray served in various roles throughout the Fort Worth Independent School District.
 She was a Learning Network Specialist (Elementary Literacy), Assessment Data Analyst/Campus Testing Coordinator, and a classroom teacher for 5 years, during which time she received the honor of Teacher of the Year.

 Ms. Gray holds a Principal Certification, EC-4 Certification, and ESL Certification.
 She is a certified Thinking Maps Trainer, member of the Association for Supervision and Curriculum Development, Texas Elementary Principals and Supervisors Association, the Texas Alliance of Black School Educators, and Delta Sigma Theta Sorority, Inc.

-Ms. Gray served as the Assistant Principal for 2 years at Edward J. Briscoe Elementary and transitioned to the role of Principal for the 2017-2018 school year.
+Ms. Gray served as the Assistant Principal for 2 years at Edward J. Briscoe Elementary and then transitioned to the role of Principal for the 2017-2018 school year.
 She believes that ALL students should be afforded the opportunity to reach their fullest potential EVERY day and looks forward to continuing to work with the entire community to positively impact student engagement and achievement.

 Degrees and Certifications: